jimburton/CI505/CABAL.md

 details) for each executable, library and test-suite.
-To get an idea of how this works, take a look at [config file](https://github.com/jimburton/MkPasswd/blob/master/mkPasswd.cabal) for the simple `MkPasswd` and compare it to the [project structure](https://github.com/jimburton/MkPasswd).
+To get an idea of how this works, take a look at [config file](https://github.com/jimburton/MkPasswd/blob/master/mkPasswd.cabal) for the `MkPasswd` project, which is about as simple as it gets, and compare it to the [project structure](https://github.com/jimburton/MkPasswd).
 Given the names of the "tags" (the names of the stanzas) we build and run it like this: